ossf/s2c2f/specification/framework.md

 | Vulnerability not fixed by upstream maintainer in desired timeframe | [Prototype Pollution in Lodash](https://hackerone.com/reports/712065) | FIX-1 |
 | Bad actor compromises a package manager account (e.g. npm) with no change to the corresponding open source repo and uploads a new malicious version of a package | [Ua-parser-js](https://www.truesec.com/hub/blog/uaparser-js-npm-package-supply-chain-attack-impact-and-response) | AUD-1 <br /> ENF-2 <br /> SCA-4 |

-# OSS SSC Framework Practices
+# Secure Supply Chain Consumption Framework Practices

 ## Target Audience

 This section is a solution-agonistic description of what should be implemented to secure your organization&#39;s OSS supply chain.
 The guidance is useful to compliance/risk managers, security managers, engineering managers, and Chief Information Security Officers (CISOs).

-## OSS SSC Framework Practices
+## Secure Supply Chain Consumption Framework Practices

 ### _Practice 1: Ingest It_